Network Granger Causality with Inherent Grouping Structure: Introduction

 In this paper, we develop a general framework that accommodates different variants of group lasso penalties for NGC models.
 It allows for the simultaneous estimation of the order of the times series and the Granger causal effects; further, it allows for variable selection even when the groups are misspecified.
-In summary, the key contributions of this work are: (i) investigate sufficient conditions that explicitly take into consideration the structure of the VAR$(d)$ model to establish norm and variable selection consistency, (ii) introduce the novel notion of direction consistency, which generalizes the concept of sign consistency, and use it to establish variable selection consistency of group lasso estimates with misspecified group structures, and (iii) use the latter notion to introduce an easy to compute thresholded variant of group lasso, that performs within group variable selection in addition to group sparsity pattern selection.
-Application of the proposed framework to data from banks' balance sheets and temporal regulatory mechanisms related to T-cell activation indicates that the resulting estimates provide novel insight into interactions among components of the system, as well as improved prediction of future values of the variables.
+In summary, the key contributions of this work are: (i) investigate in depth \textit{sufficient conditions} that explicitly take into consideration the structure of the VAR$(d)$ model to establish norm consistency, (ii) introduce the novel notion of \textit{direction consistency}, which generalizes the concept of sign consistency and provides insight into the properties of group lasso estimates within a group, and (iii) use the latter notion to introduce an easy to compute thresholded variant of group lasso, that performs within group variable selection in addition to group sparsity pattern selection {even when the group structure is misspecified}.

-The rest of the paper is organized as follows.
-In Section~\ref{secmodel}, we formulate the group NGC estimate and its variants.
-We explain their major advantages and briefly discuss the implementation procedure.
-Section~\ref{secassump} describes the notation used and introduces the notion of direction consistency, and discusses different assumptions required for the consistency of NGC estimates.
-The theoretical properties of group NGC estimates are discussed in Section~\ref{secresults}, where non-asymptotic bounds for their norm and variable selection consistency are established.
-Section~\ref{secsim} reports the results of numerical experiments, under different settings, and Section~\ref{secdata} applies the different NGC methods on two real datasets.
+All the obtained results are non-asymptotic in nature, which help provide insight into the properties of the estimates under different asymptotic regimes arising from varying growth rates of $T, p, n$, group sizes and the number of groups.